 I'm duel Heritage.
 West Bridgford and West Ham.
 Born in West Ham, London of a Cockney Dad.
 (Had TB died after a long illness in 1963).
 His family had worked on Covent Garden Market and were mostly grocers throughout the 19C.
 Though at least one is thought to have served at the Battle of Waterloo.
 Brought up in West Bridgford, Nottinghamshire.
 I'm told I'm descended from a 17C Sheriff of Nottingham (Thomas Walker 1666) on my mothers side.
-My Mother and her family share with me in having quite long arms.
-Something that has been useful to me as a Puppeteer and was no doubt useful to those of her namesake, nearly 150, who served with Henry V including at Agincourt (1415) as Archers.
+We also think a lot of her ancestors were Archers in the 100 yrs War.
+After arriving in Quebec as a Baby I spent several years in Canada before returning to England and entering English Orphanages.

-I have always consider myself to be also Canadian.
+I have always considered myself to be, also Canadian.

-of me shortly after arrival in England outside my first NCH
+is a picture of me shortly after arrival in England outside

 into a lamppost.

-Top Left This is me in between Orphanages in a shop (probably Beatties) holding a Monkey.
+Left This is me in between Orphanages in a shop (probably Beatties Wolverhampton) holding a Monkey.
 I tried to hold the Monkey like I was told to, facing camera, but he hated it.
 I understood why as I looked at him, as he looked at me.
 We were kinda the same, we even had the same expression on our faces.
-Bottom right Me and my Boys there 2014.

-Driver during WW2.
 With him when he was killed.
-When Bernard left the
+When Bernard left the Navy he